UK markets brace for prolonged political uncertainty | Headlines

 - United Kingdom

-British markets were bracing for more political uncertainty on Wednesday, with investors keen to see if the new finance minister loosens the purse strings and wondering whether Prime Minister Boris Johnson will survive an exodus of support.
-The pound was stuck near two-year lows against the dollar and British stocks bounced.
+British markets braced for more political uncertainty on Wednesday, with investors keen to see if the new finance minister loosens the purse strings and wondering whether Prime Minister Boris Johnson will survive an exodus of support.
+The pound was stuck near two-year lows against the dollar but British stocks bounced.

-Analysts said markets were struggling to decide what this week's events meant until they had a better understanding of the priorities of Nadhim Zahawi, the new finance minister, and whether Johnson could weather the storm.
+Analysts said markets would struggle until they had a better understanding of the priorities of Nadhim Zahawi, the new finance minister, and whether Johnson could weather the storm.
 UK stocks, which fell heavily on Tuesday along with a wider market selloff, rose on Wednesday.
-Britain's FTSE 100 was up 1.44% while the more domestically focused FTSE 250 rose 1.21%, in line with eurozone shares.
+Britain's FTSE 100 was up 1.71% while the more domestically focused FTSE 250 rose 1.55%, broadly in line with eurozone shares.

+The pound slipped to $1.1945, above the $1.1899 hit on Tuesday.
+Against a broadly weakened euro, the pound rallied 0.4% to 85.56 pence.
+"For now, financial market reaction has been limited, with markets focused on international developments including the prospect of recessions in key international economies, tightening global financial conditions, and looming energy shortages," said David Page, Head of Macro Research at AXA Investment Managers.

+"However, the longer UK political uncertainty persists, the more we would expect it to be apparent in UK financial markets."
+Broader economic developments, including concerns about the fallout from a new surge in natural gas prices, had hit UK stocks and sterling hard on Tuesday and continued to overshadow the political drama unfolding in Westminster.

 While Johnson's new team could unveil populist spending measures in the short term to shore up his support, his premiership remains in doubt after the slew of resignations from ministers saying he was not fit to govern.
 He faces questions in parliament on Wednesday, followed by a grilling by senior lawmakers.
 Investors expect little respite in the near term for the sterling.
 Implied volatility on the British pound hit a two-week high as traders expect a rocky road for the currency.